-We present an observational evidence for the TTT by correlating the observed galaxy spins with the host protohalo spins predicted by Equation~\ref{eq:ttta}.
-The observed galaxy spin measurements are obtained from the MaNGA survey \cite{2015ApJ...798....7B}.
-We fit the kinematic position angles (PAs) of gas (traced by H$\alpha$) and stellar velocity fields using the python-based package \texttt{PAFIT} \cite{2006MNRAS.366..787K}.
-The two-dimensional (2D) projected spins $\bs{j}_G$, lying in the projected galaxy planes perpendicular to the LOS, are then derived separately for the stellar and gas components from their measured PAs and respective redshifted/blueshifted velocity distributions.
-To compute the predicted initial spins, we use the reconstructed initial density field of the nearby universe from the ELUCID project.
-The MaNGA galaxies are cross-matched with their host DM halos identified in \cite{2005MNRAS.356.1293Y,2007ApJ...671..153Y}.
-We restrict our analysis to central galaxies residing in halos with masses $M_{\rm h}\geq 10^{12}M_{\odot}$ that are located within the region where ELUCID provides initial condition.
-We then employ the Lagrangian space remapping technique \cite{2024PhRvD.110b3512L} to trace these halos back to their initial, Lagrangian positions of the corresponding protohalos.
-The predicted initial spins are subsequently calculated at the protohalo positions using Equation~\ref{eq:ttta}.
-For a fair comparison with observations, we further project the predicted spins onto the planes of the corresponding galaxies, yielding the 2D projected spins $\bs{j}_R$.
-In Figure~\ref{fig.2}, we present a representative example of the observed and predicted spins for a central elliptical galaxy.
+We obtained observational evidence for TTT by correlating the observed galaxy spins with the host protohalo spins predicted by equation~(\ref{eq:ttta}).
+The observed galaxy spin measurements were obtained from the MaNGA survey \cite{2015ApJ...798....7B}.
+We fitted the kinematic position angles (PAs) of gas (traced by ${\rm H}\alpha$) and stellar velocity fields using the Python-based package \texttt{PAFIT} \cite{2006MNRAS.366..787K}.
+The two-dimensional (2D) projected spins $\bs{j}_{\rm G}$, lying in the projected galaxy planes perpendicular to the LOS, were then derived separately for the gas and stellar components from their measured PAs and respective redshifted or blueshifted velocity distributions.
+To compute the predicted initial spins, we used the reconstructed primordial density field of the nearby Universe from the ELUCID project.
+The MaNGA galaxies were cross-matched with their host DM halos identified in refs.~ \cite{2005MNRAS.356.1293Y,2007ApJ...671..153Y}.
+We restricted our analysis to central galaxies residing in halos with masses $M_{\rm h}\geq 10^{12}M_{\odot}$, as these were within the region where ELUCID provides initial condition.
+We then employed a Lagrangian space remapping technique \cite{2024PhRvD.110b3512L} to trace these halos back to their initial, Lagrangian positions of the corresponding protohalos (`Lagrangian space remapping' in Methods).
+The predicted initial spins were subsequently calculated at the protohalo positions using equation~(\ref{eq:ttta}).
+For a fair comparison with observations, we projected the predicted spins onto the planes of the corresponding galaxies, yielding the 2D-projected spins $\bs{j}_{\rm R}$.
+In Fig.~2, we present a representative example of the observed and predicted spins for a central elliptical galaxy.